 Monsters Conquer the World is a blog (and a podcast!) dedicated to the radioactive dinosaurs, mutated insects, gigantic aliens, huge robots, and other colossal creatures that have stomped through major cities and into my heart.
 If it’s at least 50 feet tall and a menace to society, chances are it’s on my radar.
 If it’s invulnerable to conventional weapons and has a tendency to fist-fight similarly huge beasts, then we’re really cooking.

 While most folks grow up and out of their monster mania, I only seem to love the genre more as time goes on.
 When my mind wanders, I’m usually thinking about atomic reptiles body-slamming gargantuan robots through famous landmarks.
 It’s a special kind of insanity that I want to share with the world.

 There is a dedicated cult following for giant monsters online, but it can be kind of an echo chamber.
 A lot of people there hate Minya, when in reality, Minya frigging rules.
 I wanted to get my own take on the genre out there, and really, I just love yammering about giant monster movies.

-So I review a kaiju film/creature feature/giant monster movie/show every month.
-I give my two cents on the movie and dig up some fun factoids about the production and cultural impact of the movie while carefully sprinkling in terrible puns, pop culture stream of consciousness, and of course, only the classiest dick and fart jokes.
+So I reviewed a hunk of kaiju media monthly (or uh, attempted to make it monthly), gave my two cents on the movie and dug up some fun factoids about the production and cultural impact of the movie with a healthy helpin’ of terrible puns, pop culture stream of consciousness, artistic cussing, and of course, only the absolute finest godawful dad jokes.

-Growing up in the late 80s and early 90s made it tough to be an elementary school-aged giant monster fan.
+Growing up in the late ’80s and early ’90s made it tough to be an elementary school-aged giant monster fan.
 I missed the era of networks playing campy old monster movies on Saturday afternoons.
 When we did finally get cable, channels like Sci-Fi and TNT had just moved away from their late-night monster movie marathons.